Mario Gabelli

 Mario Joseph Gabelli (born June 19, 1942) is an American stock investor, investment advisor, and financial analyst.
 He is the founder, chairman, and CEO of Gabelli Asset Management Company Investors (Gamco Investors), an investment firm headquartered in Rye, New York.

-Forbes Magazine listed him as #1712 in December 2022 on the list of Billionaires, with a net worth of $1.7 billion US dollars.
-On January 10, 2000, Gabelli was inducted into the "Barron's All Century Team," their list of the most influential mutual fund industry portfolio managers.
-Mr. Gabelli was named an honorary member of Local 6 and the Hotel Trades Council in December 2019 and formally inducted into the Horatio Alger Association of Distinguished Americans on April 2–4, 2020, during the Association's 73rd Horatio Alger Award Induction Ceremonies in Washington, D.C.
+Forbes Magazine listed him as #1725 in December 2023 on the list of Billionaires, with a net worth of $1.7 billion US dollars.
+In January 2000, Gabelli was inducted into the "Barron's All Century Team," their list of the most influential mutual fund industry portfolio managers.
+Mr. Gabelli was named an honorary member of Local 6 and the Hotel Trades Council in December 2019 and formally inducted into the Horatio Alger Association of Distinguished Americans in April 2020.

 Early life and education

 Gabelli, the son of Italian immigrants, was born in The Bronx and went to Fordham Preparatory School, where he graduated in 1961.
 He has said he read market reports for fun when he was very young and that he bought his first stock when he was 13 years old.

 Gabelli won a scholarship and graduated from Fordham University summa cum laude in 1965.
 He received his Master of Business Administration degree from Columbia Business School.
 At Columbia, he was taught by Roger Murray, noted value investing professor and co-author of the Fifth Edition of Security Analysis, The Graham & Dodd Value Investing Bible.
 Gabelli and his firm later launched the Graham & Dodd, Murray, Greenwald Award for Distinguished Value Investors.
 This award is presented yearly at his Annual Client Symposium.